cdiggins/myna-parser/readme.md

 I am currently working on a programming language implementation that can run in the browser.
 I wanted a JavaScript library (not a code generator) based on the PEG formalism that was easy to extend, robust, and efficient.
 The JavaScript library that comes closest to what I was looking for in terms of API is probably [Parsimmon](https://github.com/jneen/parsimmon).
 It did not satisfy my particular needs for the project I am working on, so since I had done this a few times before, [first using C++ templates](http://www.drdobbs.com/cpp/recursive-descent-peg-parsers-using-c-te/212700432), [then in C#](https://www.codeproject.com/Articles/272494/Implementing-Programming-Languages-using-Csharp), I decided to implement my own parser combinator using TypeScript.

 When I looked under the hood at many popular JavaScript libraries that perform text parsing for specific goals (e.g. parsing Markdown, CSV, JSON, XML, JavaScript, TypeScript, YAML), they often use custom hand-written parsers combined with regular expressions.
-I believe that with enough work a PEG parsing library should eventually be able to have performance on par with these hand-written parsers while making it easier to extend, maintain, re-use, and debug the code-bases.
+I believe that with enough work a PEG parsing library should  be able to have performance on par with these hand-written parsers while making it easier to extend, maintain, re-use, and debug the code-bases.

-## Plans

-I am currently working on:
-- extending the test suites
-- adding more example grammars
-- writing an automated grammar optimizer.

 ## Related Parsing Libraries